10 Reasons and Fixes to Loud PC Fans When Idle

 device manager listing devices

 Your PC’s BIOS and drivers come with feature enhancements that keep its software updated and compatible with installed hardware.
-Unfortunately, when the two become outdated, your system may not perform optimally.
+Unfortunately, your system may not perform optimally when the two become outdated.

 For instance, the CPU may strain, causing heating problems.
 This could create instability in your computer’s system and hardware, eventually causing fans to rotate faster.
 During that process, you may notice your CPU and case fans making a lot of noise.